SimonvBaal/simulation_impulsivity-self-control/README.md

 ## Authors and acknowledgement
-I wrote the code for this project myself, but I would like to thank my collaborators for their input: Lukasz Walasek, Antonio Verdejo-Garcia and Jakob Hohwy.
+I wrote the code for this project myself, but I would like to thank my collaborators for their input: [MASKED]

 ## Project status
 This project is still under development.